Hybrid algebras: Preliminaries and regular hybrid algebras

-Assume $(Q, f)$ is a biserial quiver, as defined in \cite{BGA}, except that we also allow the quiver $Q$ with only one vertex.
-That is, $Q$ is a connected 2-regular quiver and $f$ is a permutation of the arrows of $Q$ such that for each arrow $\alpha$ we have $s(f(\alpha)) = t(\alpha)$.
-We have an involution $(-)$ on the arrow, taking $\ba$ to be the arrow $\neq \alpha$ with the same starting vertex.
+Recall that a biserial quiver is a pair $(Q, f)$ where $Q$ is a 2-regular quiver, and $f$ is a permutation of the arrows such that for each arrow $\alpha$ we have $s(f(\alpha)) = t(\alpha)$.
+This was defined in \cite{BGA}, but here we also allow the quiver $Q$ with only one vertex.
+Moreover, we have an involution $(-)$ on the arrows, taking $\ba$ to be the arrow $\neq \alpha$ with the same starting vertex.
 Given $f$, this uniquely determines the permutation $g$ on arrows, defined by $g(\alpha) = \overline{f(\alpha)}$.